 Flex Image is available on machines running out of any SoftLayer data center, worldwide.
 Flex Image is currently available for use on machines that run one of the following operating systems:

-- Red Hat Enterprise Linux 5 or better
+- Red Hat Enterprise Linux 5 and 6 (7 is not supported yet)

 - Microsoft Windows Server 2003